sfdcbrewery/sriharideep.github.io/_posts/2018-10-31-ErrorHandlingSalesforceHandling.md

 ---
 ![_config.yml]({{ site.baseurl }}/images/Content/error.jpg)

-Journey of Lightning components to server-side controller involves many potential failure points that are often taken granted by us, the developers.
-In this blog, lets learn the art of error handling for Lightning components.
+The journey of Lightning components to server-side controller involves many potential failure points that are often taken granted by us, the developers.
+In this blog, let's learn the art of error handling for Lightning components.
 Most of the Lightning applications rely on Apex to perform backend operations such as accessing and modifying data.
 Here is the routine request-response pattern of a typical lightning application:
 * Request the Apex controller using a server-side action.
 * The controller processes the requests and all the regular Apex exceptions are applicable.
 * After the transaction, Apex controller sends a response to the Lightning component controller or helper which are on client-side.
 * The Lightning  controller or helper processes the response in a callback function which sometimes can cause client-side errors (unexpected response).

-In the above mentioned journey, there is probability of getting trapped into server-side and client-side errors.
+In the above mentioned journey, there is a probability of getting trapped into server-side and client-side errors.
 Taking about the server-side controllers the below piece of code throws a null-pointer exception.
 ```
     try {
 		string s;